 Curley, who relinquished the mayorship earlier that year, would be back in the corner office by 1930.

-Being mayor of Boston is serious business, but after 199 years, the office and its inhabitants have produced some trivia-friendly moments.
+Being mayor of Boston is serious business, but after two centuries, the office and its inhabitants have produced some trivia-friendly moments.
 Test your own trivia skills with this quiz about some of Boston's mayors.
-And when you're done with that, check out our coverage of the coming mayoral election here.

 Photos and illustrations from WBUR, The Associated Press, the city of Boston, Boston Public Library and the John F. Kennedy Presidential Library and Museum were used in this story.